This post may contain affiliate links. Please read our disclosure policy.

 Make The Crust:

-- Preheat oven to 375ºF (190ºC).
-Line a 9 X 13-inch baking dish with a double thickness of aluminum foil, allowing 2-3 inches to extend over long sides.
+- Prep the pan: Preheat the oven to 375°F (190°C).
+Line a 9 x 13-inch baking dish with a double thickness of aluminum foil, leaving 2-3 inches of overhang on the long sides.
 Spray generously with nonstick cooking spray.

 Make The Filling:

-- Spoon the mixture onto the crust and spread evenly with a small offset spatula.
-Sprinkle the chopped almonds (1 1/2 cups) evenly over the filling and gently press using a spatula.
+- Layer the bars: Spoon the coconut mixture evenly over the crust and spread with a small offset spatula.
+Sprinkle the chopped almonds (1 1/2 cups) evenly over the coconut layer and gently press them into the filling.

 Make The Topping: